 Finally he wakes her up and asks if she remembers how they met; she doesn’t, even though it was only ten years ago.

 Montag wonders if she would cry, were he to die.
 Probably not.
 He remembers the dandelion which reported his lack of love.

 He feels there’s a wall between him and his wife, much like the three TV walls in the parlour.
 She thinks of the fictional characters as her family.

-Still in bed, Guy asks Mildred if she’s seen the girl next door, Clarisse, since she disappeared four days ago.
+Still in bed, Montag asks Mildred if she’s seen the girl next door, Clarisse, since she disappeared four days ago.
 Mildred thinks she’s dead and that her family has moved away.
-Montag falls asleep with thoughts of the Mechanical Hound.
+Guy falls asleep with thoughts of the Mechanical Hound.

-The next morning Guy is sick and asks his wife for aspirin, and to turn off the noisy screens in the parlour room.
+The next morning Montag is sick and asks his wife for aspirin, and to turn off the noisy screens in the parlour room.
 She doesn’t want to, since that’s her family.

 He tries to tell her about what happened last night – the woman they burned with all her books – but Mildred doesn’t care and just keeps talking about her TV shows.

 Montag wants his wife to call in sick for him at work, because he knows if he got on the phone with Captain Beatty he’d fold like a bad hand of cards and go to work anyway.